 Tip: try and find a balance between ‘coursework’ and self-directed study.
 This will be different for everybody.
 Personally I dedicate around 40% of my time to my course materials and the suggested exercises.
 I then spend around 60% of my time working on my own stuff.

 Live and Breathe Your Art

 I’ve long been fascinated with the life of the Japanese geisha, as you could probably tell from my kimono-heavy Youtube suggestions.

 A gruelling daily routine both physically and emotionally, a geisha really ‘lives’ her art with every breath.
 It doesn’t even stop when she goes to bed for the night, or walks in the street in plain clothes.
-It’s hard and it’s everyday (OK, totally stole that from Buffy the Vampire Slayer, but you know what I mean).
+It’s hard and it’s everyday (totally stole that from Buffy the Vampire Slayer, but you know what I mean).